Anyel-ec/Anyel-ec/README.md

 -->
 <!--![Profile Picture](https://res.cloudinary.com/dmkvix7ds/image/upload/v1680412806/maxresdefault_mnjyjk.jpg)-->

 Hello! ✨ I am Angel Paul Patiño Diaz, a student already finishing Information Technology Engineering at the University of the Armed Forces, in love with the digital world.
-I'm passionate about cybersecurity, data analysis, and sharing my knowledge with others.
+I'm passionate about Cybersecurity, DevOps, and sharing my knowledge with others.
 I enjoy the countryside, contemplating the sunsets 🌄, admiring the stars ✨ and feeling the freshness of the night; It's just beautiful.😊

 ❤️Sé una buena persona por encima de todo. | Be a good person above all else.  ❤️